paridebroggi/raytracer/README.md

 ## Install
 This ray tracer uses Minilibx graphic library: an opensource, didactic-purpose oriented library (included in the repository).
 You need a xServer to run the program.
-For Mac OSX I check [XQuartz](http://xquartz.macosforge.org/landing/).
+For Mac OSX, please see [XQuartz](http://xquartz.macosforge.org/landing/).

 ```
 Usage: ./rt [scene description file]